Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 Concepts and symptoms

-The ejection fraction is an indicator that determines the efficiency of the muscles of the heart organ at the time of impact.
-It is measured as a percentage of the volume of blood entering the vessels in a state of ventricular systole.
-For example, in the presence of 100 ml, 65 ml enters the vascular system, thus the cardiac output will be equal to 65%.
+Ejection fraction is an indicator that determines the efficiency of the muscles of the heart organ at the moment of impact.
+It is measured as the percentage of blood volume entering the vessels during ventricular systole.
+For example, if there is 100 ml, 65 ml enters the vascular system, so the cardiac output will be 65%.

-Basically, measurements are taken of the left ventricle, since from it the blood enters the circulation in a large circle.
-If there is a lack of blood in this ventricle, then this becomes the cause of heart failure, which leads to the development of organ diseases.
+Basically, measurements are taken of the left ventricle, since from it blood enters the circulation in a large circle.
+If there is a lack of blood in this ventricle, this causes heart failure, which leads to the development of diseases of the organ.

-The ejection fraction is not prescribed for all patients, but only for those who complain about:
+Ejection fraction is not prescribed to all patients, but only to those who complain of:

 • pain in the chest;

-• systematic interruptions in the work of the body;
+• systematic interruptions in the work of the organ;

 • tachycardia;